 To avoid customer confusion, traffic and email leaks

 3. NextCar Changes Name to Autonomy

-NextCar’s CEO, Scott Painter, is not one to compromise with his brand’s names so this rebrand did to come as a surprise.
+NextCar’s CEO, Scott Painter, is not one to compromise with his brand’s names, so this rebrand did to come as a surprise.
 We had an interview with him about Fair.com last year.
 NextCar acquired the Autonomy brand in November 2021, along with the primary global domain name Autonomy.com.
-The name used to belong to a HP company later acquired by Micro Focus.
+The name used to belong to an HP company, later acquired by Micro Focus.

 Our belief is that Autonomy, which symbolizes freedom, is more relevant now when we’re all coming out of the pandemic and want to have a little bit of access to life as usual.
 Mobility is one of the most important ways to feel free, and so Autonomy is a great brand.

 Chief Executive Scott Painter

 You can add to that the fact that the autonomous vehicles market demand is estimated to expand at a CAGR of 63.1% from 2021 to 2030, making the name a category-defining brand with wide opportunities for expansion in the future.